House Republicans press for answers to origins of COVID-19

 “It is essential that Congress provides leadership for a comprehensive, transparent and unbiased investigation to determine one, the most likely origin of the virus; two, whether the [National Institutes of Health] funded directly or indirectly, or approved of explicitly or tacitly potentially dangerous research within the Wuhan lab; and three, what the U.S. can do to minimize the possibility of future pandemics and enable rapid global containment of any suspicious infectious outbreak,” he said.

 Mr. Scalise said several other witnesses were invited but did not accept, including Dr. Anthony Fauci, Director of the National Institute of Allergy and Infectious Diseases.
-Without bipartisan support, the Subcommittee does not have subpoena power.
+Without bipartisan support, the subcommittee does not have subpoena power.

 The inquiry comes well over a year since the first cases of the virus were confirmed, and were determined to have most likely emerged from nature.